No degree without a connection - transition from school to work in NRW (KAoA)

 What is "No Diploma Without a Job" all about?

-The initiative in North Rhine-Westphalia is called "No Diploma Without a Pathway—Transition from School to Work in NRW."
+"No Diploma Without a Path Forward—Transition from School to Work in North Rhine-Westphalia" is the name of the initiative in North Rhine-Westphalia.
 A commonly used abbreviation is "KAoA."
 All students starting in eighth grade participate in this program.

-As part of this State initiative The City of Bochum aims to offer all young people reliable and tailored pathways and opportunities as they transition from school to the workforce.
-In collaboration with regional partners, existing structures are being reviewed and, where necessary, new programs are being developed.
-All efforts are also intended to help young people identify their strengths, aptitudes, and interests.
+As part of this State Initiative The City of Bochum aims to offer all young people reliable and tailored pathways and opportunities as they transition from school to the workforce.
+Together with regional partners, existing structures are being reviewed and, where necessary, new programs are being developed.
+All efforts are also intended to help young people identify their strengths, inclinations, and interests.
 Only then can they decide which career path is right for them.
-That is why early counseling and support for career orientation is provided: by teachers, parents or guardians, and specialized staff—at various locations and at different times.
+That is why early guidance and support for career orientation are provided by teachers, parents or guardians, and specialized staff—at various locations and at different times.

 To support the career guidance process in Bochum, the bulletin board brings together "Dein Weg.
 Deine Wahl.
 KAoA in Bochum" Important information about career guidance.
 It is intended for interested students, parents, and teachers.

-This board collects offers and materials from a wide variety of institutions, including universities, counseling centers, companies, municipal agencies, and other career guidance partners.
+This bulletin board compiles offerings and resources from a wide variety of institutions, including colleges and universities, counseling centers, companies, municipal agencies, and other career guidance partners.
 It provides a concise overview of current events, flyers, links, and digital tools.

 It helps with: